ionic-team/ionic-docs/docs/intro/upgrading-to-ionic-6.md

 Developers must import and call `setupIonicReact` even if they are not setting custom config.
 :::

+See the [React Config Documentation](../react/config) for more examples.

 ### Vue

 1. Ionic 6 supports Vue 3.0.6+.
 Update to the latest version of Vue: